junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 375.
 - 2020-01-08 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S81-84; text: CR S83-84)
 - 2020-01-08 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S81-84; text: CR S83-84)
+- 2020-01-09 — Message on Senate action sent to the House.
+- 2020-01-09 — Received in the House.
+- 2020-01-09 — Referred to the House Committee on Energy and Commerce.